 - Log in to your Customer Area.

-- Log in to your Customer Area, and go to Developers > API credentials.
+- Go to Developers > API credentials.

-This opens a list with all API credentials linked to your company account. - Select the credential username you want to generate the password for.
+- Select the credential username you want to generate the password for.

 - Select Generate password.